 The Term Healings

 1.1 Jesus Healed.
-Jesus healed people throughout His ministry (Mark 1:34, Page 1559; Matthew 5:23, Page 1506).
-At times, the people’s lack of faith limited the scope of His ministry and the number of people healed (Mark 6:5, Page 1567–Jesus even wondered at the unbelief of His household, His relatives, and his Hometown).
+Jesus healed people throughout His ministry (Mark 1:34; Matthew 4:23).
+At times, the people’s lack of faith limited the scope of His ministry and the number of people healed (Mark 6:5–Jesus even wondered at the unbelief of His household, His relatives, and His hometown).